-No Award may be granted under the 2014 Plan on or after March 4, 2024, but Awards granted before that date may be exercised thereafter to the extent so provided in the Award.
-The Administrator may amend, suspend or terminate the 2014 Plan or any portion thereof at any time; provided, however, any amendment of the Key Employee Plan that would change the eligibility of employees or the class of employees eligible to receive an Award, or increase the maximum number of shares as to which Awards may be granted, will not be effective without stockholder approval, to the extent that approval is necessary for the 2014 Plan to satisfy the requirements of Section 422 of the Code, or of applicable securities laws or securities exchange listing requirements.
-If any Award expires, or is terminated, surrendered or forfeited, in whole or in part, then unissued shares covered by such Award will again be available for the grant of Awards under the 2014 Plan.
+Awards may be granted under the Plan at any time on or prior to March 3, 2024, but Awards granted before that date may be exercised thereafter to the extent so provided in the Award.
+The Administrator may amend, suspend or terminate the Plan or any portion thereof at any time; provided, however, any amendment of the Key Employee Plan that would change the eligibility of employees or the class of employees eligible to receive an Award, or increase the maximum number of shares as to which Awards may be granted, will not be effective without stockholder approval, to the extent that approval is necessary for the Plan to satisfy the requirements of Section 422 of the Code, or of applicable securities laws or securities exchange listing requirements.
+If any Award expires, or is terminated, surrendered or forfeited, in whole or in part, then unissued shares covered by such Award shall again be available for the grant of Awards under the Plan.